jacobkap/crimebythenumbers/docs/webscraping.md

 #> [1] "$9,646,015"
 ```

 So the most money a movie made is about \$9.6 million.
 Is that right?
-We can check either the website or the data in `View()` to see if there are any more successful movies (conveniently, the table is already sorted by how much the movie made).
+We can check either the website or the data using `View()` to see if there are any more successful movies (conveniently, the table is already sorted by how much the movie made).
 No!
 The most successful movie made \$11.5 million, not \$9.5 million.
 So why did `max()` say the top value is 9.6 million?
 Let's take another look at the values in the "Gross" column.

 ```r